New Beginnings for Students of the Tribes of Southern New England

 Supporting Native students through integrated financial, cultural, and academic programs

-The curriculum developed through this program will teach students the skills necessary for high potential jobs through an Indigenous framework.
+This two-year program offers Tribal students three areas of focus: Plant Science, Urban Forestry and Arboriculture, or Animal Science.
+The curriculum delivered through this program will include an Indigenous framework to teach students the skills necessary for high potential jobs through an Indigenous framework.
 This approach to food and sustainability education emphasizes the connections between people, plants, animals, and the land on which they reside.

 This New Beginnings program is developing a new general education course for the RHSA students that examines Indigenous governance and worldview of food and sustainability through the lens of the interconnected health of humans, animals, plants, and the environment.
 Tribal educators will be involved in the design and delivery of this course.
 Following best practices for curriculum design, course materials and discussions will encompass multiple modalities and Indigenous knowledge will be expressed and presented by scholars, Elders, community people, and activists.